ovotech/trading_gutenberg_workflows/README.md

 Reusable Github Action workflows for services run by Ovo Trading.

 # ⚠️This repository is public
-This is due to a [limitation](https://docs.github.com/en/actions/using-workflows/reusing-workflows#access-to-reusable-workflows) in Github Actions. \
+This is due to a [limitation](https://docs.github.com/en/actions/using-workflows/reusing-workflows#access-to-reusable-workflows) in Github Actions.
 Please edit with care.

-# Using a Workflow
+# Using workflows
+### Publishing a Docker image
 Call it like this:
 ```yaml
 name: Deploy